 We at Grace Church have been challenged to learn to tell the story of our Christian faith without being able to point at the walls of a church building as evidence that such a narrative exists.
 We are learning about the beauty and joy of being created by Love, of being forgiven and redeemed by Love in Christ, and of being a part of the working out of Love’s future by the Spirit.
 This narrative of faith is carried in our hearts out into the world.

-While we have challenges ahead transitioning back to in-person worship and integrating new technology, we are always looking for the new thing that God is doing among us and in our communities.
+We are always looking for the new thing that God is doing among us and in our communities.
 We are like a stripped down version of church that reminds us of the essentials we are to carry with us in this world: that we are loved unconditionally by our God and that our one, true mandate is to go forth and love one another.
 Like the limbs of the Tree of Life that became our logo, we seek to spread the Good News of the Gospel through our commitment to service and love of God.

 Because we have fewer younger members in an increasingly secular part of the country, we want to find new ways to help young and unchurched people meet their spiritual needs for joy, comfort, and God’s loving presence in their lives.
 Becoming a church without a steeple and a community that literally plants seeds has been a great gift to our own spiritual lives.
 Could you embrace this mission with us?